Learn something new every day

 In these countries a judge hears the case and then decides the fate of the defendant.
 Many feel that this form of justice is unfair and tends to be subjective.

 Here the criminal lawyers really have more pressure to get their client acquitted.
 Since there is no possible demand for jury trial, they really have a higher standard in which they must perform.

-This is what happened to Amanda Moxy, who was charged with murder in Italy.
+what happened to Amanda Moxy, who was charged with murder in Italy.
 She had a trial by judge and the judge convicted her of murder and she has to serve over twenty-five years in prison.

 With a trial by judge there tends to be more bias which is why a jury trial is better.